abworrall/glassware/README.md

 **Set up raspotify**

+Raspotify is a handy packaging of librespot, the spotify connect library.

 There is a [raspotify setup
 guide](https://github.com/dtcooper/raspotify/wiki/Basic-Setup-Guide).
 The 'Easy Way' doesn't work, because PulseAudio.
 The 'Hard Way' ends up